 - Section 3 (July): Hypoluxo, Lantana, Lake Worth

 - Section 5 (September): Riviera Beach, Lake Park, North Palm Beach

 - Section 6 (October): Juno Beach, Jupiter, Palm Beach Gardens

-Project tasks will be completed between the Palm Beach MPO, Palm Tran, and three consultant teams that will work together to share information and deliver the same project message and branding.
-The project will result in FDOT-based design templates for continuous multimodal facilities along the corridor to carry the proposed improvements forward for future funding through preliminary design and engineering.
-The project will also provide project justification and identification of local financial commitment to advance the Corridor-Based BRT improvements to Federal Transit Administration (FTA) discretionary and competitive federal grant program funding.
-Proposed improvements will follow the Palm Beach MPO’s Complete Streets User Considerations Hierarchy, prioritizing safe facilities for the most vulnerable users first: pedestrians, bicyclists, transit and then automobiles.
+Project tasks were completed between the Palm Beach TPA, Palm Tran, and three consultant teams that worked together to share information and deliver the same project message and branding.
+The project resulted in FDOT-based design templates for continuous multimodal facilities along the corridor to carry the proposed improvements forward for future funding through preliminary design and engineering.
 The project will conclude in the spring of 2018 with presentations to the TPA's advisory committees and adoption by the TPA Board in May of 2018.
 The TPA will work with FDOT, Palm Tran and municipalities along the US-1 corridor to discuss next steps for implementation.

 Palm Beach TPA & Complete Streets